cloudnativetrainings/trainings/kubernetes_basics/12_secret.md

-# ConfigMap
+# Secret

-1. Create the following ConfigMap and Pod.
+1. Create the following Secret and Pod.
 Fix the errors.
 ```yaml
 apiVersion: v1
 kind: Secret